Helping households manage food waste (Best Presentation)

 What I would have done differently

-As I was writing this case study, I also figured that there were definitely times where we brainstormed about the solution before defining the problem space.
+There were also moments where we brainstormed a solution before defining the problem space.
 “X feature would be cool to implement” or “My friends said they would enjoy Y” were sentiments that I learned to ignore.
-As I continue to conduct user research, I will be more aware of not letting my and my team members’ biases influence the user-centric approach that we want to take.
+As I continue to conduct user research, I will be more aware of not letting our biases influence a user-centric approach.

 Possible extensions

-Since this course was part of the computer science department, I often sought out guidance from our instructors and TAs on what would be technically possible for engineering teams to create (e.g. the interactive inventory graphic).
-It would’ve been really interesting to flush out these challenges with data and product teams.
+I often sought out guidance from the computer science instructors on what's possible for engineering teams to create (e.g. the interactive inventory graphic).
+It would’ve been interesting to flush out these challenges with data and product teams.

 For example, how would our solution obtain data for the Donation Finder function?
 Would this be community contributed data?
 How do we, as app creators, ensure the safety and reliability of these locations that our users will visit?

-This is a group project that I really enjoyed working on.
-It was partly because the work itself was intriguing and fun, but also because I had talented group mates who were diligent, supportive, and communicative.
+This was a project that I really enjoyed working on.
+Partly because the work itself was intriguing, but also because I had talented team mates who were diligent and communicative.
 Thank you to Alex, Faiyaz, Georgia, and Mohammad!

 And that’s a wrap!
 If you have any questions or feedback, please don't hesitate to contact me.